-From snow to spring, D.C.'s cherry trees are a sight for all seasons
+From snow to spring, D.C.’s cherry trees are a sight for all seasons

 I noticed a trash can installed into the ground next to me.
 I took a step to the right and placed my right foot at the base of the trash can.
 I knew in the spring I could find the trash can and stand in the exact same location to shoot the scene with blossoms.

 That plan worked well.
-The photos align well and made for nice split screen view at the top of this post.
+The photos align well and made for nice split-screen view at the top of this post.

 The perfect cherry tree